Durable Power Of Attorney Vs. Power Of Appointment

 Different Types Of Power Of Appointment

-A power of appointment is different from a power of attorney, which normally arises only when a person becomes incapacitated, therefore incapable of making his or her own decisions due to that incapacitation.
+A power of appointment is different from a power of attorney, which normally arises only when a person becomes incapacitated and, therefore, incapable of making his or her own decisions due to that incapacitation.
 A standard power of appointment generally benefits a third party and is not dependent on the incapacitation of a person who has created a durable power of attorney.

-As you might imagine, a power of appointment can be quite complex, therefore your estate planning can benefit greatly from seeking advice from a knowledgeable estate planning attorney.
+As you might imagine, the power of appointment can be quite complex; therefore, your estate planning can benefit greatly from seeking advice from a knowledgeable estate planning lawyer in San Jose.

 How These Powers Of Appointment Can Be Used In A Trust Creation